numberscope/backscope/doc/server-administration.md

 # Server administration

 As of this writing, `backscope` is running on a server in CU's math building.
-The point of contact for this server is Jeff Taylor (Jeff.J.Taylor@colorado.edu).
+For info on the point of contact for the server, ask one of Numberscope's maintainers.

 ## How `backscope` is set up